 Such simulations enable the anticipation of future maintenance activities, which is key for developing predictive maintenance systems.
 At the same time, they can improve the Planning of preventive and condition-based maintenance processes as a means of minimizing downtimes and unscheduled repairs.

-Use #2: Support for What-if Analysis
+Use Case #2: Support for What-if Analysis

 Digital Twins are also used for what-if analysis of alternative maintenance scenarios.
 By simulating different maintenance scenarios, organizations can evaluate and select the most effective asset management strategy.
 What-if analysis can be exploited both for long-term planning of maintenance strategies (e.g., comparing a predictive maintenance strategy to a preventive one in terms of return on investment) and for short-term on-the-spot decision-making (e.g., whether it’s time to replace a tool or not).

-Use #3: Maintenance System Configuration
+Use Case #3: Maintenance System Configuration

 In many cases, Digital Twins remain synchronized to the status of the physical assets they represent.
 Whenever the status of an asset is changed, the Digital Twin model updates to reflect the change.
 Likewise, whenever the status of the Digital Twin is changed as part of an IT operation, the respective change is reflected in the physical assets based on some IoT or Cyber-Physical System (CPS) that conveys the status of the digital world to the real world.